Zaza rule

 The Zaza rule is the unofficial title for a rule change in the 2017–18 NBA season concerning reckless closeouts (defensive advancements toward a shooter intended to disrupt a shot or prevent a pass).
 The namesake of the rule is Zaza Pachulia, then a center for the Golden State Warriors.

 Details and procedure

 The Zaza Rule allows for referees to call flagrant or technical fouls on reckless defensive closeouts.
 After referees call a foul, they now possess the ability to determine if the defender's foot placement was reckless, allowing for an upgrade to flagrant, or to technical if there was no intent to injure determined.

 Reason for change

-In the third quarter of Game 1 of the 2017 Western Conference finals against the Golden State Warriors, when San Antonio Spurs star Kawhi Leonard went up for a three pointer, Pachulia closed in and placed his foot underneath Leonard as he was landing, causing Leonard to roll his ankle and aggravate an injury that Leonard suffered earlier in the game.
+In the third quarter of Game 1 of the 2017 Western Conference finals against the Golden State Warriors, when San Antonio Spurs star Kawhi Leonard went up for a two point jumpshot, Pachulia closed in and placed his foot underneath Leonard as he was landing, causing Leonard to roll his ankle and aggravate an injury that Leonard suffered earlier in the game.
 Leonard left the game and did not return for the rest of the series, and the Spurs eventually lost the Western Conference Finals, 0-4.